ogreen8084/udacity1/README.md

 models and was not restricted by model choice or one standardization method.

 <h3>Future Work</h3>
 In the future to improve this model we could address the issue with class balancing.
+We could also bring in third party data if it were available to assist with predicting.
+Importing pre-trained neural networks and adjusting the weights could possibly yield better results.